 Area in need of economic incentives such as grants, public/private partnerships, and special financing programs to prevent its further deterioration.

 Technology Overlay District (TeOD): The Technology Overlay District (TeOD) is intended to promote harmonious development which is conducive to establishing and maintaining collaborative public-private research partnerships.
 To achieve this intent, the district will be located adjacent to a major public institution, such as an institute of higher education.
 The district will primarily promote those nonresidential uses that support and enhance the activities of the major public institution and that respond to the County's targeted industries program.
 In addition, the district will provide for residential dwelling units for people primarily associated with the targeted industries and the major public institution.
-The district will also provide for compatible nonresidential service uses needed to support the overall public-private research
+The district will also provide for compatible nonresidential service uses needed to support the overall public-private research environment.

 The TeOD is specifically intended to provide for primary employment uses consistent with the county's targeted industry program.
 These primary employment uses include research facilities, offices, prototype production facilities, and other light manufacturing operations that require the continual or recurrent application of advanced research.